 Sumbawa Nusa Tenggara, Indonesia Travel Guide

 Arrange a boat charter from Ai Bari harbor, a short drive from Sumbawa Besar.
-The boat trip takes approximately 30-60 minutes, depending on the boat type and sea conditions.
+The boat trip takes about 30-60 minutes, depending on the boat type and conditions at sea.
 Boats from larger resorts on Moyo are also an option.

 Sumbawa's natural landscape offers abundant outdoor excursion possibilities.